hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 - Moving the select menu to a new menu that slides out to the right of the control panel.
 - Drawing a simulation pattern.
 - Pausing and continuing a current simulation.
 [DONE]
 - Allowing the user to scrub through iterations of the simulation, allowing editing at any step.
+[WIP]
 - Displaying data about each live simulation (current generations and current population count).
 [DONE]
 - Displaying the simulation as a "window" and allowing zooming in/out, and panning across the grid.
 [WIP]
 - A settings panel which would allow